The Big Send-off: Scalable and Performant Collectives for Deep Learning: Design of Scalable Collectives in PCCL

-The inter-node phase, however, presents greater challenges.
-With potentially thousands of GPUs participating in the collective, latency concerns become critical.
-Cray-MPICH, which we rely on for inter-node communication due to RCCL's instability at scale, offers only the ring algorithm by default.
-Unfortunately, as described in Section~\ref{sec:bg-ring} ring algorithms's linear scaling in latency with respect to the number of processes makes it suboptimal at large-scale.
+The use of MPI for collective operations in the inter-node phase presents some challenges.
+With potentially thousands of GPUs participating in the collective, the choice of the communication algorithm becomes critical for performance.
+However, Cray-MPICH only offers the ring algorithm.
+As described in Section~\ref{sec:bg-coll}, the ring algorithm's linear scaling in latency with respect to the number of processes makes it sub-optimal at large-scale.
+Additionally, as discussed in Section~\ref{sec:issue-nic-underutil}, CPU-based compute in Cray-MPICH limits performance.
+Hence, we have developed custom implementations of each collective in PCCL for the inter-node phase that use MPI point-to-point send and receive messages.
+We implement two different algorithms as described below.

+{\bf Ring Algorithm:} We implement an inter-node version of the ring algorithm described in Section~\ref{sec:bg-coll}.
+This can be more performant in bandwidth-bound scenarios.
+We refer to our implementation of the ring algorithm as \texttt{PCCL\_ring}.
+For reduce-scatter and all-reduce, we schedule the local reduction computation on the GPU to improve performance, as opposed to performing it on the CPU as in Cray-MPICH.

-To address this, we implement alternative algorithms with improved scaling properties.
-Specifically, we utilize recursive doubling for all-gather operations and recursive halving for reduce-scatter operations~\cite{thakurimproving2003}.
-These algorithms offer logarithmic latency terms (see Section~\ref{sec:bg-rec}), enabling significantly better performance as the number of GPUs increases.
-Our implementations are based on Cray-MPICH's point-to-point send and receive operations.
-Moreover, for reduce-scatter operations, we also ensure that our vector addition computation is efficient by scheduling it on the GPU cores.
+{\bf Recursive Doubling/Halving Algorithm:} We utilize the recursive doubling algorithm for inter-node all-gather and recursive halving for inter-node reduce-scatter operations~\cite{thakurimproving2003}, and implement them using MPI point-to-point messages.
+These algorithms offer logarithmic latency terms (refer to Section~\ref{sec:bg-coll}), enabling significantly better scaling performance as the number of GPUs increases.
+Similar to our ring implementation for reduce-scatter operations, we also ensure that our local vector reduction computation is efficient by scheduling it on GPU cores.
+We refer to our implementation using recursive doubling/halving as \texttt{PCCL\_rec}.
+Further, our all-reduce in \texttt{PCCL\_rec} uses recursive halving followed by recursive doubling for inter-node traffic.

-In Figure~\ref{fig:comm-alg-speedup} (left), we demonstrate the speedup of using recursive halving over ring in the inter-node phase of our reduce-scatters.
-Note that both of these implementations use RCCL's ring algorithm for the intra-node phase.
-We observe that ring is the preferred choice of algorithm for inter-node communication in bandwidth bound scenarios (smaller process counts and/or larger message sizes).
-However, as expected recursive halving becomes the more optimal algorithm for latency bound scenarios (larger process counts and/or small message sizes).
+Figure~\ref{fig:comm-alg-speedup} shows the speedup of recursive halving over ring for inter-node reduce-scatter.
+In bandwidth-bound scenarios (fewer processes and/or larger messages), ring performs better.
+In latency-bound scenarios (more processes and/or smaller messages), recursive halving achieves significant improvements, confirming our algorithmic complexity analysis.
+Our goal is to be able to choose the ideal algorithm in different scenarios, and we describe our efforts in that direction below.